- by Daniel

 And for that reason I'd always land feeling fresh and ready to go.

-Ah the joys of youth eh?
+Ah the joys of youth, eh?

-However nowadays it's a totally different story.
+However, nowadays it's a totally different story.

 Because since my back problems began, flying has become a total ordeal for me.

-I dread it for weeks in advance because I know the torture that is coming.
+So much so that I dread it for weeks in advance because I know the torture that is coming.

 And it's not just me either.

-It's almost enough to make you give up long haul flights for good right?
+Which is almost enough to make you give up long haul flights for good right?

 But for me my love of travel and seeing the world always wins out.